 Lola says: If you’ve got difficult relations, preparation is everything.
 Work out a policy with your husband for dealing with his mother before she arrives and ask him to step in and swerve a situation if things get a bit sticky.
 Be aware that she will probably criticise something, so when it comes you’ll be prepared.
 You could try mentally putting on a flak jacket so any criticism will simply bounce off.
 If she says something antagonistic, smile sweetly and say, ‘That’s really interesting, thank you,’ and then carry on with what you’re doing.

 With your sister in law, again try to think up something witty or deflecting beforehand.
 If she asks you about not having children you could laugh and say something like, ‘I guess I was too busy buying shoes’ (or something relevant to your interests).
 A joke stops this developing into something more awkward.
 If all else fails, wander out of the room on the pretext of getting a drink.

 Lola Borg is a psychodynamic psychotherapist who also works with the mental health charity Mind.
 Find her online at www.twitter.com/lola_borg

-This article was first published in Mindful Christmas magazine issue 1 in 2018.
+This article was first published in Mindful Christmas magazine issue 1.